Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely gender of a Japanese full name, written in Kanji*
+*Infer the likely gender of a Japanese full name ex. 王晓明*

 *<u>Cost :</u> The processing of each name requires **1** credit.*